burgiuk/intellicore/readme.md

 doorcodes.
 Additionally, you might want to provide a GGUI for people to use.
 This could also take advantage of the API endpoints.
 - Batch assignment, this would be useful for the initial population of employee codes.
-It would be labourious to generate lots of codes manually
+It would be labourious to generate lots of codes manually.
 - Throw exceptions for business rule violations, this will give cleaner and more informative error messages to the user.
 - Include unit tests, these have not been included due to time constraints as well as not being exposed to much TDD during my career.
 It is something I am working to remedy with online courses from LinkedIn Learning.
+- Use GitFlow to branch the various features.
+I haven't done that this time as it was adding extra steps into a project that was very time restricted and only had a single developer working on it.